 Epilepsy, which reportedly affects about 6% of the breed, seems to have more pronounced symptoms in this breed and as a result may be more difficult to treat successfully.

-Owners would definitely be advised to have regular vetinerary examination, especially to look out for the more serious diseases
+examinations, especially to look out for the more serious diseases

 The WSS is a high spirited dog.
 He has been described by owners as being a great family pet and a very polite dog with a